FrancoisChabot/abulafia/docs/guide/02_parsers.md

 ## Destinations

 Quite simply where the parser will store any and all extracted data.
-As long as the various assignments being done in the parsers are compatible with the type that's currently being passed to it.
+A parser will accept any type that are compatible with the assingments being performed in the parser.

+For example:

+    // A list of integers
+    auto pattern = *int_;

+    // These are all valid dst for our pattern std::vector<int> dst_1;
+    std::vector<float> dst_2;
+    std::list<std::uint64_t> dst_3;

 ### The Nil Destination